githubexporter/github-exporter/README.md

 ## Metrics

-Metrics will be made available on port 9171 by default An example of these metrics can be found in the `METRICS.md` markdown file in the root of this repository
+Metrics will be made available on port 9171 by default.
+An example of these metrics can be found in the `METRICS.md` markdown file in the root of this repository

 ## Tests